rotemb9/CAT_memory_paper/README.md

 2. Directory "analysis_codes" includes the codes for analyzing the data from all experiments.
 The analysis was performed with R version 3.6.3
-To run the codes you need to insert the correct path of the data files at beginning of the code.
+To run the codes you need to insert the correct path of the data files at the beginning of the code.

 3. Directory "data" includes the data from all experiments as Rdata files.